Pakistan national football team: Early years (1950s)

-Pakistan's next international outing came in the 1952 Asian Quadrangular Football Tournament where the team finished as joint winner along with India after finishing with the same points in the table.
+Pakistan's next international outing came in the 1952 Asian Quadrangular Football Tournament.
+They finished as joint champions alongside India after finishing with the same points in the table.
 Pakistan was awarded the shared trophy for the first six months after winning a coin toss.
-The same year, Pakistan again played against Iran in home venue, the match ended in a goalless draw.
+The same year, Pakistan played a friendly against Iran in home venue, with the match ending in a goalless draw.

+Pakistan national team pictured in 1953.

 During the early 1950s, Pakistan played internationally in the following Asian Quadrangular Football Tournament editions which were played in Burma in 1953, India in 1954, East Pakistan in 1955.
-The team made its first appearance at the 1954 Asian Games in Manila, Philippines, where Masood Fakhri had most notably scored a hat-trick, and became the first player from Pakistan to do so as Pakistan thumped Singapore 6–2 in a group match.
+The team made its first appearance at the 1954 Asian Games in Manila, Philippines, where on 2 May 1954, Masood Fakhri had most notably become the first Pakistani player to score a hat-trick in an international match, as Pakistan thumped Singapore 6–2 in a group match.
+However, Pakistan failed to advance out of the group stages, after losing to Burma.